YiLimath/YiLimath.github.io/_pages/agent-system/evaluation-monitoring.md

 violations.
 A score without a retained artifact does not tell an engineer what to repair.

+## Reference basis

+The pattern follows Gulli, *Agentic Design Patterns*, Chapter 19, “Evaluation and Monitoring,” and Dibia, *Designing Multi-Agent Systems*, Chapter 10, “Evaluating Multi-Agent Systems.”
+Dibia's emphasis on trajectory evaluation is especially relevant when the final answer alone hides a failed intermediate step.

 ## Figure

 ![Evaluation and monitoring](/images/agent-system/18-evaluation-monitoring.svg)